back to Spontaneous Human Combustion

 Kingston-upon-Hull, England

-In the following case is that the police was not treating the death as suspicious.
+In the following case the police was not treating the death as suspicious.
 The place is Kingston-upon-Hull, a city in the East Riding of Yorkshire, England.

 'I felt sheer panic and rushed to help': Dad's desperate efforts to save man on fire in Hull street